protocol

 wrap_receipt | No | When true, the response body wraps your template alongside the receipt. |

-metadata | No | Free-form JSON returned on every read. |
+metadata | No | Free-form JSON returned on every read.
+Set upstream_url to forward paid calls and expected_request_body to describe the POST body buyers should send. |

 id | No | Pick your own slug (URL-safe).
 When omitted, the API mints a ULID. |